Only 596 pages left on your journey to becoming a rock star!

 What the experts say

 If you talk to so-called “music industry experts”, then they will probably give you some kind of ADVICE.
-No matter if you talk to musicians, A&R managers, producers, record company owners, radio or TV people, or even to DJs, they will all tell you the same, and in the end it all comes down to the following five “facts”:
+No matter if you ask A&R managers, producers, record company owners, radio or TV people, DJs, or even musicians, they will all tell you the same things, and in the end, it all comes down to the following five “facts”:

 So why shouldn’t you believe the experts?
 Well, those are the same people who managed to ruin one of the most successful multi-billion dollar industries of the 20th century within only two decades.
 It’s just normal that the people responsible for the current situation won’t admit that they’re part of the problem, and the internet seems to be the perfect scapegoat here.

 So let’s quickly analyze those five points mentioned above and see what’s wrong with them.